 Brendan Mahan, MEd., MS, is a dynamic ADHD/Executive Function consultant, coach, and speaker.
-As a veteran educator, he is skilled at effectively teaching people how to effectively manage the challenges they face.
-Brendan helps people affected by ADHD troubleshoot, and redesign their lives in order to lessen the impact of the disorder.
+As a veteran educator, he is skilled at teaching people how to effectively manage the challenges they face.
+He loves to help people affected by ADHD troubleshoot, and redesign their lives in order to lessen the impact of the disorder.

-An internationally recognized expert, and highly engaging speaker, Brendan helps individuals, families and institutions address the emotional, academic and lifestyle impacts ADHD has on them.
+An internationally recognized expert, highly engaging speaker, and host of the ADHD Essentials podcast, Brendan helps individuals, families and institutions address the emotional, academic and lifestyle impacts ADHD has on them.
 He gets ADHD because he has ADHD.
-(And a heck of a lot of experience and schooling!)
+(As well as a heck of a lot of experience and schooling!)